Both the cannabis and cryptocurrency industries are enjoying surges, and their individual growth could be bolstered by combining their markets.

 Indeed, it’s no secret that the marijuana industry has been hampered over the years by the relative unwillingness of financial institutions to deal with weed merchants.
 That being said, new cryptocurrencies could potentially be the revelation which finally allows the cannabis industry to reach the financial level that it’s capable of.
 And of course, cryptocurrency would benefit massively from a ‘collaboration’ as well, seeing that the cannabis market would provide an incredibly reliable and steady stream of customers.

 However, savvy companies have seen this coming from a mile away and have been creating digital currencies specifically for the weed market.
-Read on to learn more about the best crypto cannabis coins of 2018.
+Read on to learn more about the best crypto cannabis coins.

 1 – PotCoin (POT)